danielheeee/notion-take-home/README.md

 ## How this works

 The **processRatingsCSVBuffer** function processes a CSV buffer containing ratings data.
 It interacts with a database to update existing ratings, add new ones, and delete outdated ratings.
-It does this by parsing the CSV data, querying the database, generating promises for only the necessary operations, executing these operations in parallel, and providing feedback on the success or failure of the operations.
+It does this by parsing the CSV data, querying the database, generating promises for **only the necessary operations**, executing these operations in parallel, and providing feedback on the success or failure of the operations.

 The following utilities are used: